-An implication of our modelling choice of one factor (k=1) and heterogeneous dynamics (m>0) is that we take the view that a single aggregate innovation is responsible for the bulk of fluctuations in our panel, even though its propagation is different across variables.
+An implication of our modeling choice of one factor (k = 1) and heterogeneous dynamics (m > 0) is that a single aggregate innovation is responsible for the bulk of fluctuations in our panel, even though its propagation is different across variables.
 This parsimonious specification contrasts with the alternative modeling choice, followed e.g. by Stock and Watson (2012) or Bok et al. (2018), of using more factors.
-The two specifications are related, as a model with heterogeneous dynamics can always be re-written as a model with more than one factor, homogeneous dynamics, and a rank restriction on the variance of the transition equation.
+In the case of the latter paper, the additional factors load only on subgroups of variables and their motivation is to capture clusters of correlation in the idiosyncratic components rather than dynamic heterogeneity in response to the common factor.
+These alternative DFM specifications are related to the one we propose, as a model with heterogeneous dynamics can always be re-written as a model with more than one factor, homogeneous dynamics, and a rank restriction on the variance of the transition equation.
 Which specification is preferred amounts to asking how close to reduced rank is the covariance matrix of a multiple factor specification in the data.
-Therefore, we estimate a homogeneous DFM with two static factors for our data set, and compute, for each posterior draw, the share of the largest eigenvalue in the factor covariance matrix.
-The result, displayed in panel (b) of Figure 5, is a modal share of about 75% of the largest eigenvalue.
-This is higher than an estimate of the same quantity using simulated data where the restriction is satisfied.
-Our results support the idea that a single aggregate innovation, transmitted heterogeneously across variables, can capture common fluctuations in real activity variables.
+To test this, we estimate a homogeneous DFM with two static factors for our data set, and compute, for each posterior draw, the share of the largest eigenvalue in the factor covariance matrix.
+The result, displayed in panel (b) of Figure 3, is a modal share of about 75% of the largest eigenvalue.
+This is higher than an estimate of the same quantity using simulated data where the restriction is satisfied, which leads us to conclude that the data provide stronger support for the specification with one factor and lead-lag dynamics.
+More broadly, these results support the idea that a single aggregate innovation, transmitted heterogeneously across variables, indeed captures common fluctuations in real activity variables.